Amazing Benefits of Aloe Vera Gel for Hair and DIY, Tips to Use It on Scalp!

 This hair mask works as a good treatment for dandruff.
-Mix 4 TBL spoons Aloe Vera gel and 2 TBL spoon of Apple Cider together.
-You can also add honey for smoothening of hair.
+Mix 4 TBL spoons of Aloe Vera gel and 2 TBL spoons of Apple Cider together.
+You can also add honey for smoothening hair.
 Keep the mask for 20 minutes before washing your hair.

 Aloe Vera and yogurt

 Add 2 TBL spoons of yogurt to 2 TBL spoons of Aloe Vera gel.
 You should not keep the mask for more than 20 to 30 mins.
 Yogurt helps to treat dandruff.
 For this mask, use full-fat, plain, and unsweetened yogurt.
 You can also add honey to it.
 For best results, use once a week.